A visa is required. We can assist in processing this document.

-You don't need to send your passport to an embassy or go for an interview.
-The Kuwait Government issues the visas online and iVisa will send you this document in PDF format by email.
+Additionally, applicants need not send their passport to an embassy or visit for an interview.
+The Kuwait Government issues the visas online and iVisa will send you this document in PDF format via email.

 Applying through iVisa will allow you access to your own personal online account where you can easily track the status and approval of your visa.

 Use our Visa Calculator Tool